twbs/rfs/README.md

 ## Advantages

-- No need to rescale paddings or margins anymore
+- No need to rescale paddings or margins anymore.
-- Text won't be chopped off smaller viewports when RFS is applied to font sizes
+- Text won't be chopped off in smaller viewports when RFS is applied to font sizes.
-- RFS will prevent the font size from rescaling too small so readability can be assured
+- RFS will prevent the font size from rescaling too small, so readability can be assured.
-- The font sizes of all text elements will always remain in relation with each other
+- The font sizes of all text elements will always remain in relation with each other.

 ## Fluid rescaling in action